Hitch12/Sedra/README.md

 # Sedra
-Website for sweets company to represent her
+Website for a sweets company to display its services